MariiaKalmykova/MariiaKalmykova.github.io/_posts/2025-07-12-intro-bike-ride.md

 <div style="float:right; margin-left:20px; margin-bottom:10px;">
     <img src="/assets/masha_bike_forest.png" alt="Masha with bike in forest" width="300"/>
      <div style="font-size:0.9em; color:gray; margin-top:6px;">
         May 25, 2025.
-On the way to Munster, Germany.
+On the way to Münster, Germany.
         After the whole day under the rain, I was happy to see the sun.
          </div>
 </div>